 Medical Editor: John P. Cunha, DO, FACOEP

 Slo-Phyllin (theophylline tablets) is a bronchodilator used for relief and/or prevention of symptoms of asthma and reversible bronchospasm associated with chronic bronchitis and emphysema.
-The brand name of this medication is discontinued, but generic versions may be available.
-Common side effects include nausea, vomiting, headache, insomnia, diarrhea, irritability, restlessness, muscle tremors, and increased urination.
+The brand name Slo-Phyllin is discontinued, but generic versions may be available.
+Common side effects of Slo-Phyllin (theophylline tablets) include nausea, vomiting, abdominal discomfort, headache, insomnia, diarrhea, irritability, restlessness, muscle tremors, increased urination, decreased blood pressure, and heart palpitations.

 The initial dose of Slo-Phyllin is 16 mg/kg/24 hours or 400 mg/24 hours (whichever is less) of anhydrous theophylline in divided doses at 6-or 8-hour intervals.
 Slo-Phyllin may interact with ephedrine, or other sympathomimetic bronchodilators.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Slo-Phyllin should be used only if prescribed.
 This drug passes into breast milk and may cause irritability or other signs of mild toxicity in nursing infants.
 Consult your doctor before breastfeeding.